Benefits of Selecting Party Arbitrators

 Party arbitrators, whatever their status, are required to make disclosures to the parties once the appointment has been made.
 A party may seek to disqualify a neutral party arbitrator based on these disclosures but may not disqualify a non-neutral party arbitrator.
 The disclosures a non-neutral party arbitrator makes are informational only, primarily for the benefit of the chair and the other participants.

-To learn more about Party Arbitrators, please read the full article from Law.com by clicking here.
+To learn more about Party Arbitrators, please read the full article from Law.com below.

 This page is for general information purposes.
 JAMS makes no representations or warranties regarding its accuracy or completeness.
 Interested persons should conduct their own research regarding information on this website before deciding to use JAMS, including investigation and research of JAMS neutrals.
 See More

 The JAMS ADR blog serves to engage our clients, the legal community and the public in a discussion about alternative dispute resolution.
 As leaders in mediation, arbitration and more, we strive to remain at the forefront of legal developments, trends and news in areas of law that pertain to ADR.

 Welcome to the JAMS ADR blog.
 We hope you find it informative, interesting and we hope you visit again soon.